ChristianBingman/CS450-Python-Base/README.md

 # Base Python 3.6 for UIC CS450

-> This repo includes pycodestyle and pyline
+> This repo includes pycodestyle, pylint, and requests

 ## Usage

 1. Code!
 Make sure to name your start file app.py in the src folder
 2. Run `./buildtest.sh`
+    - You can also run `./buildtest.sh some-other-python-file.py`

 ## Features